CoverUp: Effective High Coverage Test Generation for Python: Introduction

 \section{Introduction}

-Test generation tools aim to increase the coverage of the program under test.
-By generating tests that cover a wider range of scenarios and execution paths, they can help uncover bugs missed by manually written tests.
-Unfortunately, current approaches often fail to achieve substantial coverage.
+Testing is essential to ensuring software quality, but manually crafting tests can be so labor-intensive that developers choose not to write them~\cite{unit-testing-survey}.
+Test generation tools attempt to automate this task, generally assuming that the source code is correct.
+By generating tests based on it, they enable \emph{regression testing}, which aims to prevent \emph{future} bugs as the software is modified.
+As these tools add tests that cover a wider range of scenarios and execution paths, they can help uncover bugs missed by manually written tests.

-Pynguin exemplifies the \emph{search-based software testing} (SBST) approach~\cite{pynguin}.
-Starting from randomly created test cases, SBST employs genetic algorithms to mutate the tests in an attempt to increase coverage.
-Unfortunately, its search process can get stuck. \codamosa{} addresses this problem by tracking Pynguin's progress~\cite{codamosa}; when it concludes that the search process has stalled, it prompts a large language model (LLM) for a test.
-It then uses that test to re-seed the SBST, allowing it to resume progress.
-While \codamosa{} greatly improves Pynguin's performance and constitutes the previous state of the art, the resulting code coverage can still remain relatively low (e.g., 34\% overall branch coverage; see Section~\ref{sec:evaluation} for details).

-This paper proposes \coverup{}, a novel approach that drives LLM-based test generation with coverage analysis. \coverup{} incorporates detailed coverage information into prompts customized to the current state of the test suite, focusing the LLM on code that lacks coverage.
+This paper proposes \coverup{}, a novel approach to test generation aimed at achieving high coverage.
+Our key insight is that large language models (LLMs) can simultaneously reason about code and coverage information.
+We leverage this insight in the design of \coverup{}. \coverup{} incorporates detailed coverage information into prompts customized to the current state of the test suite, focusing the LLM on code that lacks coverage.
+Additionally, it provides a \emph{tool function}~\cite{openai-function-calling} that allows the LLM to request additional source code context.
 Once the LLM generates a set of tests, \coverup{} executes them and measures the resulting coverage.
-If the LLM-generated tests fail to sufficiently improve coverage or fail to run altogether, \coverup{} continues the dialogue with the LLM, requesting changes to improve coverage or fix the error.
-In doing so, \coverup{} in effect further refines and clarifies the prompt, resulting in tests that significantly improve coverage.
+If the LLM-generated tests fail to improve coverage or fail to run altogether, \coverup{} continues the dialogue with the LLM, requesting changes to improve coverage or fix the error.
+In doing so, \coverup{}, in effect, further refines and clarifies the prompt, resulting in tests that significantly improve coverage.

-To our knowledge, \coverup{} is the first test generation system to prompt an LLM for tests specifying the lines and branches lacking coverage and that iteratively refines that prompt using coverage analysis.